broccolini/designertocoder.github.com/_posts/2011-04-04-why-github-hacks-on-side-projects.markdown

 Hack on your continuous integration server.
 An app that picks where you're having lunch that day.
 A miniapp that collects and stores employee-created animated gifs.
 A continuous integration animated lunch machine.
-It doesn't matter what it is; if it improves the lives of you coworkers or makes them laugh, it helps build a stronger company culture.
+It doesn't matter what it is; if it improves the lives of your coworkers or makes them laugh, it helps build a stronger company culture.
 And that's cool.